-The group wide definition generally apply to calculate the thresholds for the buyer.
-In case that there have been acquisitions or divestments which are not reflected in the most recent financial statements, there should be some observations made in the filing.
-The Commission revises in detail the company's financial statements, and almost certainly there will be questions made in the request for information (RFI) regarding this issue, if it is not explained beforehand by the parties.
+The group wide definition generally applies to calculate the thresholds for the buyer.
+In case there have been acquisitions or divestments which are not reflected in the most recent financial statements, there should be some observations made in the filing.
+The Competition Commission revises the company's financial statements in detail, and there will almost certainly be questions made in the request for information (RFI) regarding this issue, if it is not explained beforehand by the parties.
 However, this should be analysed individually for each specific case.

 There is no market share threshold.
 The Commission does take into consideration the market shares of the parties when analysing the specific effects of the transaction.
-However, market share is not a threshold to take into consideration whether or not the obligation to notify is triggered.
+However, market share is not a threshold taken in consideration to determine whether the obligation to notify is triggered.
 There may be companies that meet the threshold on very large and fragmented markets, so that their corresponding market shares are irrelevant; but still, they would be obliged to notify.

 Joint ventures that meet the definition of concentration provided by the law are subject to merger control.
 Again, the main issue is whether or not there is come change of control.
-So if that joint venture results in the adoption of certain commercial measures that may impact the decision making processes of the companies the Joint Venture can be subject to notification.
+If that joint venture results in the adoption of certain commercial measures that may impact the decision-making processes of the companies the joint venture can be subject to notification.
 There are no special rules pertaining the application of the thresholds to joint ventures.

 Coprocom has the powers to reject the transaction or to divest or order the reversal of a transaction which was not notified.
-Also, Coprocom may impose hefty fines over the parties.
+Also, Coprocom may impose hefty fines on the parties.

-As part of the powers that the authority has within the investigation, such powers are also extensive.
+As part of the powers that the Authority has within the investigation, such powers are also extensive.
 Should the Competition Commission have substantiated indication that there was a concentration which was not notified, then it may start an investigation.
-In such investigation Coprocom may request any information and contracts associated with the transaction as well as any additional information.
-With the prior authorisation issued by a Judge, Coprocom may also execute raids in the involved parties' premises.
+In such an investigation, Coprocom may request any information and contracts associated with the transaction as well as any additional information.
+With the prior authorisation issued by a judge, Coprocom may also execute raids on the involved parties' premises.

 The statute of limitations to sanction a concentration which was not notified is four years.